Marked points on translation surfaces: Proof of Theorem

 Note the three cylinders labelled $C$ in the preceding paragraph cover the whole surface except for vertical saddle connection in the middle vertical cylinder and two horizontal saddle connections on the top and bottom horizontal cylinder.
 However, a point on these saddle connections can be moved off it by a Dehn twist in the simple horizontal or vertical cylinder whose core curve crosses the saddle connection.
 We conclude that any periodic point must lie in the orbit of the points marked with circles and hence be a fixed point of the involution.
 This proves Theorem~\ref{T:basecase} for $\tilde{\mathcal{Q}}(3, -1^3)$.

-\textbf{Periodic Points in $\mathcal{Q}(5, -1)$: } Consider the surface on the right in Figure \ref{F:Prym3A}.
-Similarly to the previous case, setting $C$ to be either of the two middle horizontal cylinders and the $\cD_i$ to be the two vertical equivalence classes, Lemma~\ref{calc1} implies that any periodic point in the union of these cylinders must be one of the solid dots.
-Similarly, setting $C$ to be either of the two middle vertical cylinders and the $\cD_i$ to be the two horizontal equivalence classes, Lemma~\ref{calc1} implies that that any periodic point in the union of these cylinders must be one of the circled points.
+\textbf{Periodic points in $\mathcal{Q}(5, -1)$: } Consider the surface on the right in Figure \ref{F:Prym3A}.
+Similarly to the previous case, setting $C$ to be either of the two middle horizontal cylinders and the $\cD_i$ to be the two vertical equivalence classes, Lemma~\ref{calc1} implies that any periodic point in the union of the two middle horizontal cylinders must be one of the solid dots.
+Similarly, setting $C$ to be either of the two middle vertical cylinders and the $\cD_i$ to be the two horizontal equivalence classes, Lemma~\ref{calc1} implies that that any periodic point in the union of the two middle vertical cylinders must be one of the circled points.

 The central point of the surface is fixed by the involution and is hence a periodic point; let us exclude this from our discussion.
 Any other point can be moved to the interior of one of the four cylinders labelled $C$ in the previous paragraph using Dehn twists.
 To conclude our analysis of $\tilde{\mathcal{Q}}(5, -1)$ it suffices to show that none of the eight solid or circled points drawn on the surface on the right in Figure \ref{F:Prym3A} are periodic.